 According to the Department for Education and Skills there are 26,200 male primary school teachers in England compared with 141,000 female primary teachers; that’s less than 16% men – surely too few.

 Do men make a difference to children, though?
 Research at Durham University suggests not.
 The Curriculum, Evaluation and Management Centre at Durham wanted to test what it believed were largely unsubstantiated claims that matching teachers and pupils by gender had a positive effect on attainment and attitudes to school.
-Researchers analysed data relating to 8,978 boys and girls aged 11 in 413 classes in English primary schools.
+Researchers analyzed data relating to 8,978 boys and girls aged 11 in 413 classes in English primary schools.
 They looked at test results and questioned children about their attitudes to school.

 Their findings showed that there was no significant link between gender and attainment and on attitudes it showed that female primary school teachers brought out the best in both sexes.
 There was no evidence that male teachers enhanced boys’ attainment.
 Does one research study conclude the debate once and for all?
 Are men really not necessary in primary schools?